Does teaching about puberty invite promiscuous activity among kids?

 Why should my child be exposed to this?

 Teaching sex education ineffectively costs a lot in terms of financial expenses and personal prices paid.
+The importance of puberty education cannot be overstated.
 These data illustrate the need for sex education that is timely and relevant.

 - One in four girls and one in seven boys have been sexually abused by age 18.